txt/plm19/doc/lisp2.md

 This is particularly nice since

-- LISP manipluates lists (LISP= list processing)
+- LISP manipulates lists (LISP= list processing)
 - LISP
-  programs are lists (in fact, in ye olde times, a LISP function was jsut a list starting with `lambda`.
+  programs are lists (in fact, in ye olde times, a LISP function was just a list starting with `lambda`.
 - LISP macros rewrite lists to add in the required details.